Skip to main content

 Keratoconus is rare, with an estimated one person out of every 2,000 having the condition.
 It generally appears in the teenage years and can progress slowly or rapidly.

-Keratoconus also runs in families, so if you or your children are at risk, it’s advised to contact us for a thorough eye exam.
+Keratoconus also runs in families, so if you or your children are at risk, it’s advised contacting us for a thorough eye exam.

 Causes of Keratoconus

-Your cornea is held in place by very small collagen fibers.
+Small collagen fibers hold your cornea in place.
 When they are weakened and too fragile, they aren’t able to preserve the round shape of your cornea.

 A reduction in the protective antioxidants of your cornea, which act to destroy damaging by-products made naturally by corneal cells, is what causes keratoconus.

-In addition to genetics, some types of eye injuries may increase your chance of being diagnosed with keratoconus.
+In addition to genetics, some eye injuries may increase your chance of being diagnosed with keratoconus.

 Our Keratoconus Specialist in Lancaster County, Pennsylvania has years of experience identifying the various levels of keratoconus and other corneal conditions.